smmbox4/a-serpbear_v4/README.md

 - **Google Search Console enrichment:** Overlay verified impression and click data on keyword trends to see which rankings actually drive traffic.
 - **Scheduled notifications:** Deliver branded summaries of ranking changes, winners/losers, and visit counts to your inbox.
 - **Mobile-ready progressive web app:** Install the dashboard on iOS or Android for quick monitoring on the go.
 The layout keeps consistent gutters while the top navigation now stretches truly edge-to-edge on phones for a native feel—no more stray right-side padding.
+- **Adaptive desktop canvas:** Domain dashboards, Search Console insights, and the research workspace reuse a shared `desktop-container` utility that expands to 90 % of the viewport on large screens so wide monitors surface more data at once.
 - **Robust API:** Manage domains, keywords, settings, and refresh jobs programmatically for automated reporting pipelines.

 ### Platform architecture at a glance